 In this section we introduce a formal representation of business processes by means of the notion of Business Process Schema (BPS).
-A BPS, its meta-model, and its procedural (or behavioral) semantics will all be specified by sets of rules, for which we adopt the standard notation and semantics of logic programming (see, for instance, (Lloyd, 1987)).
-In particular, a rule is of the form $A \leftarrow L_1 \land ... \land L_n$ , where A is an atom (i.e., a formula of the form $p(t_1,...,t_m)$ ) and $L_1,...,L_n$ are literals (i.e., atoms or negated atoms).
+A BPS, its meta-model, and its procedural (or behavioral) semantics will all be specified by sets of rules, for which we adopt the standard notation and semantics of logic programming (see, for instance, [13]).
+In particular, a rule is of the form $A \leftarrow L_1 \land \ldots \land L_n$, where A is an atom (i.e., a formula of the form $p(t_1, \ldots, t_m)$) and L_1, \ldots, L_n are literals (i.e., atoms or negated atoms).
 If n = 0 we call the rule a fact.
 A rule (atom, literal) is ground if no variables occur in it.
 A logic program is a finite set of rules.
-Throughout the paper we will consider the class of (locally) stratified logic programs, where no ground atom depends negatively on itself.
-For every program P in this class there exists a unique perfect model, denoted Perf(P), defined as shown in (Przymusinski, 1988).
+Throughout the paper we will consider the class of (locally) stratified logic programs, i.e., programs that can be layered into strata such that negated atoms in higher strata are defined by rules in lower strata.
+Every program P in this class has a unique perfect model, denoted Perf(P), constructed as shown in [18].